dixi83/MotorDriverD1R32/README.md

-# MotorDriver
+# MotorDriverD1R32

-Library for Arduino Motor Driver V1 plugged on a Wemos DR32 board.
+Library for Arduino Motor Driver V1 plugged on a Wemos D1 DR32 board.

 2022-12-28: Modified by Martijn Diks to work with the Wemos D1 R32 board.